aszwalek1/COM2008-Group-Project/README.md

 ### To browse as a Shopper :
-Click on "Browse" to view the browse page and
+Click on "Browse" to view the browse page and order a bike.

+- As a shopper you can browse pre-assembled bikes or customise a new bike
+- As a shopper you can order a new bike registering as a customer